 The special access route (SAR) in Singapore allows unregistered medicines to be used for special clinical cases.
 This scheme allows both imported and local unregistered drugs to be used in Singapore.

-The product license should be renewed once in every 5 years as the validity of the product license is 5 years in Singapore.
+The product license should be renewed once every 5 years as the validity of the product license is 5 years in Singapore.